-I hope that this post will resonate with people that suffer from anxiety/depression because the current climate perpetuated by the media and its loyal sycophants is nurturing behavior and thought patterns that I learned to mitigate during rehab/mental health counseling.
+I hope that this post will resonate with people that suffer from anxiety/depression because the current climate perpetuated by the media and its loyal sycophants is nurturing behavior and thought patterns that I learned to fight during rehab/mental health counseling.

 If you’re curious about these psychological mechanics and tactics, I recommend “The Feeling Good Handbook”, which offers an evidence-based strategy for combating depression and anxiety without the use of unnecessary (and costly) medications.